gitbls/sdm/Docs/Disk-Encryption.md

 (initramfs) exit
 ```

+## Exploring and mounting encrypted disks

+Encrypted disks can be explored or mounted with the `--encrypted` switch.

 ## Known issues

 * When running RasPiOS with Desktop (both X11 and Wayland) sdm-cryptconfig will unconditionally make these adjustments to your system: